 We have a legal duty to report our gender pay gap information every year.
 We have decided to also publish our disability and ethnicity pay gaps.

 The larger the percentage the greater the gap.
-If the percentage is negative, it means that the gap is in favour of the group being looked at.
-Known as a pay advantage.
+If the percentage is negative, it means that the gap is in favour of women.

 The table below shows our gender pay gap from 2019 onwards.